 Attractions in Sardinia

-On your Private Jet travel to Sardinia, visit the famous temple of Monte d’Accoddi, Asinara National Park, Museo del Corallo, Archaeological Museum Antiquarium Arborense, Tours on horseback, the Festival of Sant’Efisio, Emerald Coast, Alghero city and many more historic and natural wonders.
+On your Private Jet travel to Sardinia, visit the famous temple of Monte d’Accoddi.
+Explore Asinara National Park and Museo del Corallo.
+Check out the Archaeological Museum Antiquarium Arborense and enjoy tours on horseback.
+Experience the Festival of Sant’Efisio.
+Discover the Emerald Coast and Alghero city.
+There are many more historic and natural wonders to see.

 1. Costa Smeralda

 Costa Smeralda, or the “Emerald Coast,” is a world-renowned coastal area in northern Sardinia, Italy.
 It is famous for its stunning beaches, crystal-clear emerald waters, luxurious resorts, and vibrant nightlife.
-Developed in the 1960s by Prince Karim Aga Khan IV, Costa Smeralda has become a playground for the rich and famous, offering a mix of natural beauty and opulent amenities.
+Prince Karim Aga Khan IV developed Costa Smeralda in the 1960s.
+It has become a playground for the rich and famous.
+The area offers a mix of natural beauty and opulent amenities.

 Key Points